Progression. The daily advance of the process of psychological adaptation, the opposite of regression. (See also neurosis.)

 The struggle between the opposites would continue unabated if the process of regression, the backward movement of libido, did not set in, its purpose being to compensate the conscious attitude.

 Through their collision the opposites are gradually deprived of value and depotentiated. . . .
 In proportion to the decrease in value of the conscious opposites there is an increase in value of all those psychic processes which are not concerned with outward adaptation and therefore are seldom or never employed consciously.[“On Psychic Energy,” Ibid, par.
 62.]

-As the energic value of these previously unconscious psychic processes increases, they manifest indirectly as disturbances of conscious behavior and symptoms characteristic of neurosis.
+As the energic value of these previously unconscious psychic processes increases, they manifest indirectly as disturbances of conscious or and symptoms characteristic of neurosis.
 Prominent aspects of the psyche one then needs to become aware of are the persona, the contrasexual complex (anima/animus) and the shadow.